-The FL TIG has completed technical assistance with relevant regulatory agencies related to potential adverse impacts to protected species and habitats.
-See Table 4-24 for this project's environmental compliance status.
-ESA consultation for species under NMFS purview is complete per the JAXBO which is part of the USACE permitting process (NMFS 2017).
-Conservation measures recommended during consultation or required as permit conditions would be incorporated into final project design and implementation to avoid and/or minimize adverse impacts to protected species and critical habitats.
+See Table 4-24 for this project's current environmental compliance status.
+ESA consultation for species under NMFS purview is complete per the JAXBO, which is part of the USACE permitting process (NMFS 2017), and BMPs and conservation measures described in JAXBO will be incorporated into final project design and implementation to avoid and/or minimize adverse impacts to protected species and critical habitats.
 Specific conservation measures would also be implemented during construction to avoid and minimize disruption and overall adverse impacts to protected species.
 Below is a list of potential protected species at the project site, effects from the project activities, and potential conservation measures.

 Sea turtles: Loggerhead, green, leatherback, hawksbill, and Kemp's ridley sea turtles could be present in the area.
 Turtle nesting typically occurs on Gulf side sandy beaches during the months of May through August, with hatching occurring from late July through October; nesting does not occur on the bay side where the project would be implemented.
 Sea turtles may be adversely impacted by noise associated with construction activities.
 There is potential for sea turtle encounters with private vessels using the marina as turtles forage in the vicinity.
 However, boating levels would have a negligible increase since the marina would not provide additional long-term boat storage.
-If recommended during environmental compliance review, BMPs such as those identified within the Sea Turtle and Smalltooth Sawfish Construction Conditions (NMFS 2006) and Measures for Reducing the Entrapment Risk to Protected Species (NMFS 2012) would be implemented and adhered to during periods of in-water work.
-BMPs identified within the Vessel Strike Avoidance Measures and Reporting for Mariners (NMFS 2008) would also be implemented if recommended.
 As concluded in JAXBO, this project would have minor, short- to long-term adverse impacts on sea turtles.

 Giant manta ray.
 Giant manta rays inhabit a wide variety of nearshore and offshore productive marine habitats.
 Since Pensacola Bay is open to the Gulf where giant manta rays are known to occur, the species could be present in the Bay.
 Boat strikes and fishing gear entanglement are known causes of injury and mortality to giant manta rays.
 Since giant manta rays are highly mobile, they would likely avoid the area during construction.
-To avoid and minimize adverse impacts, BMPs recommended during environmental compliance review would be implemented and adhered to during periods of in-water work.
 As a result of construction-related activities from these improvements, this project may have direct and/or indirect short-term minor adverse effects on the giant manta ray.

 West Indian manatee and marine mammals.
 The project location does not intersect with any identified critical habitat for the West Indian manatee, but manatees could potentially be present in Pensacola Bay.
 Additionally, the Pensacola Bay/East Bay Stock of bottlenose dolphins could be present in the project area.
 Marine mammals are affected by vibrations and noise resulting from construction activities (e.g., generators, pile drivers).
 This project includes in-water work for the fishing marina construction.
-If recommended during environmental compliance review, the BMPs identified within the Vessel Strike Avoidance Measures and Reporting for Mariners (NMFS 2008), and the Standard Manatee Conditions for In-water Work (USFWS 2011) would be implemented and adhered to during periods of in-water work.
+Appropriate BMPs such as those described in the USFWS Standard Manatee Conditions for In-water Work (2011) would be implemented.
 Additionally, mitigation measures to reduce adverse noise impacts to marine mammals, such as establishing a 25-meter shutdown zone around pile driving activities and using soft-start techniques when commencing pile driving, would be implemented.
 As a result of construction related activities from these improvements, this project may have minor to moderate short-term adverse effects on the West Indian manatee and other marine mammals.